kawansoft/SympleGit-Java/README.md

 Behind the scenes, `GitCommander` uses `InputStream` to retrieved the errors and output.

 This example  of the command provides full commit messages and metadata for each commit, which can be quite substantial for large repositories.
-So we will retrieve the result  using an `InputStream` is size > 4Mb.
+So we will retrieve the result  using an `InputStream` if size > 4Mb.